Early Childhood Programs

 Program Description

 The federal Office of Head Start gives grants to local agencies to provide child development services to economically disadvantaged children and families.
 The focus is on school readiness skills in early reading, math, and social skills.
-Early Head Start serves children from birth to age three, recognizing the importance of early development.

 Head Start programs enhance children's social and cognitive development through education, parent engagement, health, nutrition, mental health, and other services.
 Parents are involved in their children's learning and progress toward family goals.